lk77/vuesax/docs/components/dropDown.md

    description: Change the color of the dropdown.
    default: primary
  - name: vs-trigger-click
-   type: Boolean
+   type: Boolean, String
-   parameters: null
+   parameters: mouseleave
    description: Determine if the dropdown opens when you click, changing the default functionality.
+You can pass mouseleave to allow to close the dropdown without clicking
    default: false
  - name: divider
    type: Boolean